 Unlike human employees (who can now focus on other tasks and processes), bots don’t sleep, take vacations, or get sick.
 They are available non-stop to all, and what’s more, they provide immediate service.

-Chatbots are a much friendlier alternative to lead conversion forms few wish to engage in.
+Chatbots for lead generation is a much friendlier alternative to lead conversion forms few wish to engage in.

 With the help of machine learning processes, chatbots are continually learning.
 The more conversations they have and data they gather, the better the quality of conversations.
-Bots can even set up product demonstrations, meetings, or calls.
+Bots can even set up product demonstrations, schedule a meeting, or calls.

 When you implement a chatbot, you’ll no longer be obligated to stress about answering each inquiry in due time, answering emails, writing comments on social media posts, and the like.
 Once you delegate these tasks to your bot, you and your team can focus on improving your strategy and handling tasks that demand human creativity.